-2.10 Environmental Planning and Assessment Act 1979
+2.9 Environmental Planning and Assessment Act 1979

-The NSW EP&A Act is the principal planning legislation for the state, providing a framework for the overall environmental planning and assessment of development proposals and activities.
+The NSW EP&A Act is the principal planning legislation for the State, providing a framework for the overall environmental planning and assessment of development proposals and activities.

-2.11 Threatened Species Conservation Act 1995
+2.10 Threatened Species Conservation Act 1995

-The NSW Threatened Species Conservation Act 1995 (TSC Act) aims to protect and encourage the recovery of threatened species, populations and communities listed under the act.
+The NSW Threatened Species Conservation Act 1995 (TSC Act) aims to protect and encourage the recovery of threatened species, populations and communities listed under the Act.
 The TSC Act is integrated with the EP&A Act and requires consideration of whether a development or an activity (such as mechanical hazard reduction) is likely to significantly affect threatened species, populations and ecological communities or their habitat.

-Threatened flora within 5km and threatened fauna within 10km of the Headland have been identified (see Appendix 2) and the fire ecology requirements of those species considered.
+The Atlas of NSW Wildlife (DEC 2004) was utilised to identify known threatened flora within 5km and threatened fauna within 10km of the reserve (see Appendix 2 for list).
+The fire ecology requirements of these species have been considered.

-2.12 Noxious Weed Act 1993
+2.11 Noxious Weed Act 1993

-This Act requires council to control noxious weeds and destroy notifiable weeds within areas under its control; and ensure that private landholders do the same.
+This Act requires Council to control noxious weeds and destroy notifiable weeds within areas under its control; and ensure that private land holders do the same.